volumio/volumio-plugins/plugins/audio_interface/FusionDsp/readme.md

 text- 32/64 bits floats line (.txt) in rephase FLOAT_LE- 32 bits floating point (.pcm)
 FLOAT64_LE- 64 bits IEEE-754 (.dbl) in rephase
-Wav Files are automatically converted in RAW format
+Wav Files are automatically converted in RAW format to be used
 ```

 Some screenshots